benborgers/www/posts/marked-prism.md

 ---
 title: How to use Marked and Prism.js together
 date: 2020-10-01
+tags:
-tags: programming
+    - programming
+    - marked
+    - prism
 ---
 For this blog, I wanted to parse the blog posts (written in markdown) and also add syntax highlighting to the code blocks so they can have nice readable colors.

 I'm using [Marked](https://github.com/markedjs/marked) to parse markdown into HTML, and [Prism](https://github.com/PrismJS/prism) to parse code blocks within that markdown.

 I wrote this `parseMarkdown()` function to turn raw markdown into HTML with syntax-highlighted code blocks:

 ```javascript
 const marked = require('marked')